aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 This is becuase the behavior of the version 3 preview 3 build is that the resolved endpoint will be implicitly dispatched to the controller action by the framework itself.

-### Endpoint routing in ASP.NET Core source code repository for upcomming version 3.0 release build
+### Endpoint routing in upcoming ASP.NET Core version 3.0 source code repository

-As we approach the version 3.0 release of the framwork, it looks like the team is trying to make endpoint routing more explicit by adding back in the call to endpoint dispatcher middleware configuration.
+As we approach the version 3.0 release of the framework, it looks like the team is trying to make endpoint routing more explicit by adding back in the call to endpoint dispatcher middleware configuration.
 They are also moving back the route mapping configuration option to the dispatcher middleware configuration method.

 We can see how this is changed yet again by peeking at the current source code.